s3784244/Personal-Training-Booking-System/README.md

 1. **Browse Trainers:**
    - Go to "Find a Trainer" to view all available trainers.
-   - Use search and filters to find trainers by specialization.
+   - Use search and filters to find trainers by specialisation.

 2. **View Trainer Profiles:**
    - Click on any trainer card to see detailed profile, qualifications, and reviews.